 Multiple connections from a single application

-You can avoid concurrency and deadlock problems in your application in
+programmer can avoid concurrency and deadlock problems in several ways:

-do not have two threads update the Hotels table.
-Have one thread update
+tasks.
+For example, do not have two threads update the Hotels table.
+Have one thread update the Hotels table

 - If threads access the same tables, commit transactions often.

 - Multi-threaded Java applications have the ability to self-deadlock without

 even accessing a database, so beware of that too.

 - Use nested connections to share the same lock space.